ksamuk/pixy/docs/invar/gatk.rst

 Important: In GATK v4.x, we have found that you must specify an interval (-L) when running GenotypeGVCFs.
 Without a designated interval, it appears to encounter missing reference confidence blocks, causing it to fail.
 This is true even when the problematic blocks are outside of the GenomicsDB interval being passed to it.
 We recommend always specifying an interval (-L) to avoid such issues.

 .. note::
-    In the example above, we use GATK v4, but AllSites VCFs can also be easily generated in GATK v3.x by running GenotypeGVCFs with the “-allSites” parameter.
+    **GATK versions:** In the example above, we use GATK v4, but AllSites VCFs can also be easily generated in GATK v3.x by running GenotypeGVCFs with the “-allSites” parameter.
 (Note the slightly different syntax from “-all-sites” in GATK v4).